 The main celebrations take place in Beirut, Lebanon, a first for the Arab world.
 The theme of “Water – Two Billion People are Dying for It!” is chosen in support of the International Year of Fresh Water.

-UN Environment launches a fully developed World Environment Day website, making it easy for people around the world to register their activities and building a sense of global community.
-The Main events took place in Adelaide, Australia under the theme “The Environment Millennium – Time to Act,” ahead of the international summit that set out the Millennium Development Goals.
+UN Environment launches a fully developed World Environment Day website, making it easy for people around the world to register their activities and build a sense of global community.
+The main events take place in Adelaide, Australia under the theme “The Environment Millennium – Time to Act,” ahead of the international summit that sets out the Millennium Development Goals.

-World Environment Day spotlights threats to our marine ecosystems for the first time, using the theme of “For Life on Earth – Save our Seas” in support of the International Year of the Ocean.
-Moscow, Russia, hosted the celebrations.
+World Environment Day highlights threats to our marine ecosystems for the first time, using the theme of “For Life on Earth – Save our Seas” in support of the International Year of the Ocean.
+Moscow, Russia, hosts the celebrations.

-Nigerian activist Ken Saro-Wiwa receives a posthumous Global 500 award during WED celebrations in Ankara, Turkey.
+Nigerian activist Ken Saro-Wiwa receives a posthumous Global 500 award during World Environment Day celebrations in Ankara, Turkey.
 With the award, World Environment Day throws a spotlight on the link between human and environmental rights.

 World Environment Day is held in Rio de Janeiro, Brazil, during the UN Conference on Environment and Development, better known as the Earth Summit.
 Nations negotiate landmark treaties on climate change, desertification and biodiversity, and set the course for contemporary sustainable development.

-A year after the establishment of the Intergovernmental Panel on Climate Change, celebrations hosted by Brussels, Belgium echo mounting concern about global warming.
-The theme will be re-visited more than any other in subsequent World Environment Day campaigns.
+A year after the establishment of the Intergovernmental Panel on Climate Change, celebrations hosted in Brussels, Belgium echo mounting concern about global warming.
+The theme will be revisited more than any other in subsequent World Environment Day campaigns.

 The main celebrations begin to rotate around the globe, starting in Bangkok, Thailand.
 The theme of “When People Put the Environment First, Development Will Last” comes a year after the Brundtland Report laid out its influential blueprint for sustainability.

 UN Environment marks the day at its headquarters in Nairobi, Kenya, by presenting the first of its Global 500 awards to environmental champions including Wangari Maathai.
-The prestigious awards become a mainstay of the annual World Environment Day celebrations through 2003.
+The awards become a mainstay of World Environment Day celebrations through 2003.

 The theme “A Tree for Peace” coincides with the International Year of Peace.
-Reflecting World Environment Day’s growing profile, political and religious leaders including French President Francois Mitterand, Indian premier Rajiv Gandhi and Uganda’s Yoweri Museveni take part in a “Global Ceremony” by planting a tree and stressing the links between conflict and environmental destruction.
+Reflecting World Environment Day’s growing profile, political and religious leaders including French President François Mitterrand, Indian Prime Minister Rajiv Gandhi and Uganda’s President Yoweri Museveni take part in a global ceremony by planting a tree and stressing the links between conflict and environmental destruction.

 UN designates 5 June as World Environment Day in 1972; two years later, the day is celebrated for the first time under the slogan “Only One Earth.”

-The campaign draws attention to how toxic chemicals affect groundwater and food chains.
+The campaign draws attention to toxic chemicals in groundwater and food chains.
 The next year, UN Environment’s Governing Council adopts the Montevideo Programme, setting priorities for global lawmaking that lead to major international agreements restricting or eliminating an array of hazardous chemicals and pollutants.

 The theme “Only One Future for Our Children” coincides with the International Year of the Child.
-For the first time, World Environment Day echoes a UN-designated international year, a pattern that becomes more common as environmental problems rise up the global agenda.
+For the first time, World Environment Day echoes a UN-designated international year, a trend that grows as environmental problems rise up on the global agenda.

 UN Environment uses the day to highlight concern about the ozone layer, setting a trend for World Environment Day to generate vital early momentum on critical environmental issues.
 It takes another ten years to seal the landmark Montreal Protocol on Substances that Deplete the Ozone Layer.